 1.1 What We Measure On Every Sofa

-Every sofa that arrives at the Dweva space goes through the same measurement routine.
-We measure:
+Every sofa that reaches the Dweva space goes through the same measurement routine.
+We record:

-- Overall width, from outer arm to outer arm.
+- Overall width, measured from outer arm to outer arm.

-- Overall depth, from front seat edge to back frame.
+- Overall depth, measured from the front seat edge to the back frame.

-- Seat depth, from front edge to the front of the back cushion.
+- Seat depth, measured from the front edge to the front of the back cushion.

 - Seat height from the floor.